MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 # Export

+WARNING: ALWAYS make sure to encrypt pck see the Godot-Secure section layer in this file reduces ability to rip your game

+WARNING: ALWAYS disable debug mode if its an option during export

 Requires getting the Export Templates from the godoto download page then go to Editor -> Manage Export Templates...
   Install from File